Commercial Real Estate

 Retail Investors’ Expanding Role in Commercial Real Estate

-When compared to fixed deposits and stocks, commercial real estate in India offers a clear advantage with a guaranteed and higher yield.
+Compared to fixed deposits and stocks, commercial real estate in India offers a clear advantage with a guaranteed and higher yield.
 The combination of rental income and property appreciation sets commercial real estate apart as a valuable investment choice for retail investors.

 The commercial real estate sector led the way as the real estate market continued to grow spectacularly in the first half of 2023, especially in the top seven cities in India.
 This upward trend indicates the industry’s status as an appealing investment opportunity for stakeholders.